 What are the signs I need an eye exam?

-The signs you need an eye exam may vary depending on your age.
+The signs may vary depending on your age.
 Adults may need an exam if they’re experiencing blurry vision, digital eye strain, or eye fatigue.
 A child may need an exam if they’re squinting at distant objects, sitting too close to the TV, or rubbing their eyes more than usual.
 The optometrist will perform tests to see if glasses would help you or your child at your next eye exam.

 Can I get contact lenses or glasses at my first eye exam?